parimalp/FPGA-Design-Flow-using-Vivado/lab3.md

    ![fig1](images/lab3/fig8.png)

 <p align = "center">
-<i>Timing Constraints showing 12 ns Virtual Clock period defined</i>
+<i>Timing Constraints showing 12 ns Virtual Clock period defined (Boolean)</i>
 </p>

-2. Click in the Period cell of the virtual_clock and change the period from 12 to 10
+2. Click in the Period cell of the virtual_clock and change the period from 12 to 10(Boolean) or to 8(PYNQ-z2)

 3. Click **Apply**.
     Note that since the timing constraint has changed, a warning message in the console pane is